Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 More Innovation

-When a company has a diverse work culture, it lays the foundation for more innovative problem solving.
+When a company has a diverse work culture and multicultural teams, it lays the foundation for more innovative problem solving.
 This is because contrasting ideas can flow more easily, which stimulates innovation.
+Different communication styles, cultural, and cognitive diversity within the workforce further enhance creativity by bringing unique perspectives and approaches to challenges.
 This also helps foresee potential problems down the line.

-From a marketing standpoint, a more diverse team is better equipped to reach a more diverse audience.
+From a marketing standpoint, diverse teams are better equipped to reach a more diverse audience, and can develop a more potentially diverse offering that appeals to various market segments.
 And a wider audience means a bigger opportunity for sales.
 This ability to easily innovate and reach people helps give companies a competitive edge.

 Demonstrates Authentic Company Values

-It’s undeniable that some people won’t see the value in diversity or DEI best practices or initiatives.
+It’s undeniable that some people won’t see the value in diversity or DEI initiatives.
 In fact, some may even be actively against efforts for diversity.
 But companies will need to decide for themselves which values they choose to uphold.

 In fact, as our social environment continues towards progress, companies now risk being perceived as hypocritical, deceptive, or out of touch if their values don’t match their actions.